 Students who are current students at FPU and are not in the D.P.T.
-Direct Admit program will have preferential application review than transfer students if they meet the following criteria:
+Direct Entry program will have preferential application review than transfer students if they meet entrance requirements and the following criteria:

-- Completed application in PTCAS before October the year before expected entrance into the D.P.T. program - Recommendation from FPU advisor
+- Completed application in PTCAS before November 15the year before expected entrance into the D.P.T. program - Recommendation from FPU advisor

-Direct Admit into Master of Physician Assistant Studies 4+2 Program (N.H.)
+Direct Entry into Master of Physician Assistant Studies 4+2 Program (N.H.)

 The physician assistant (PA) profession is a competitive industry and you want to select a program that offers a path to success.
 The Franklin Pierce 4+2 Master of Physician Assistant Studies (M.P.A.S.)
-Direct Admit Program enables you to complete your studies through the master's level in just six years.
+Direct Entry Program enables you to complete your studies through the master's level in just six years.